Weekend Beach Tripping: Take a Long Walk on the Beach

 With hunger managed, the boardwalk is an ideal place to start the Old Town to Beach Walk, a 5K (3.1 mile) loop which takes you from the waterfront, down to the beach, and loops you back into Old Town.
 You will past the South Jetty, Coquille Point, and the Oregon Islands National Wildlife Refuge.

 Back in town, cruise the many shops for locally-inspired and created souvenirs from sweet tweets at Cranberry Sweets to locally-distilled spirits at Stillwagon Distillery, from classic tees found at By the Sea Treasures to fine artwork at Second Street Gallery which includes collectible jewelry by Lisa Hawthorne Jewelry.

 When you’re ready to kick off the sand, head to your overnight accommodation.
 Bandon offers a variety of Lodging choices, depending on your preference.
-On your loop back into town, you will have mounted a flight of stairs and passed the Bandon Beach Motel.
-With access to the beach on either side, this motel boasts numerous possibilities for unscripted, long walks on the beach during your stay.
+On your loop back into town, you will have mounted a flight of stairs and passed several hotels and vacation rentals.
+With easy access to the beach, these lodgings boast numerous possibilities for unscripted, long walks on the beach during your stay.